publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIV/ptIII/spta/m__us_usc_t19_s1675b.md

             (A) __Affirmative determination__

-            Upon being notified by the Commission that it has made an affirmative determination under subsection (a)(1) of this section—
+            Upon being notified by the Commission that it has made an affirmative determination under subsection (a)(1)—

-                (i) the administering authority shall order the termination of the suspension of liquidation required pursuant to subsection (a)(4) of this section, and
+                (i) the administering authority shall order the termination of the suspension of liquidation required pursuant to subsection (a)(4), and

                 (ii) the countervailing duty order shall remain in effect until revoked, in whole or in part, under [section 1675(d) of this title][/us/usc/t19/s1675/d].